UCSF-CBI/c4/docs/howto/rstudio-server.md

 3. set a randomized password for RStudio Server
 4. print instructions for setting up the SSH tunnel

-This script was written by our friends at the Rocker project (<a href="https://www.rocker-project.org/use/singularity/">rocker tutorial</a>) and lightly modified for {{ site.cluster.name }}.
+This script was written by our friends at the Rocker project ([rocker tutorial]) and lightly modified for {{ site.cluster.name }}.

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
-Note: For newer version of the rocker container, we must add the <code>--server-user=your-C4-username</code>.
+Note: For newer version of the Rocker container, we must add the <code>--server-user="$USER"</code>.
 Older versions of the container did not have that option.
 </div>